MojeeIO/Mojee/README.md

 ## What is Mojee?

-[Mojee](https://mojee.io/) is a lightning :zap: fast Emoji library for .NET & TypeScript (.ts is coming soon).
+[Mojee](https://mojee.io/) is a lightning :zap: fast Emoji library for .NET.

 ![](static/hero.png)